Fleischrr/TEA-Tool/README.md

 This tool empowers IT security teams with actionable insights to enhance their threat intelligence and overall security posture.

 >*"You can't protect what you don't know about."*
----

 **_But Also:_**

 TEA-Tool does also work very well for offensive purposes:
-  - _You_ only need to supply a _domain name_ to retrieve an overview and possible vulnerabilities for the _entire related infrastructure_.
+  - You only need to supply a _domain name_ to retrieve an overview and possible vulnerabilities for the target's _entire related infrastructure_.
   - The tool is based on passive OSINT from an _Intelligence Gathering_ phase of a security assessment/pen-test/cyberattack
-    - So, you could possibly automate a part of your security assessment/pen-test ;)
+    - So, this tool could possibly automate a part of your security assessment/pen-test ;)

+## Features
+- **Discovery Scan**: Uses SHODAN and HackerTarget to identify hostnames, IPs, and ASNs.
+- **Full Scan**: Builds on Discovery Scan with the retrieval of port, service, vulnerability and other metadata.
+- **Exposure Viewer**: Summarizes or details the exposure found.
+- **Scheduled Scans**: Run scans automatically using a saved configuration file.
+- **CSV Export**: Export exposure results to a CSV file for further analysis.

+---

 ## Requirements
 - Python 3.12 or higher (have been verified, but older versions may still work)

-- This guide assumes a Linux environment (Debian-based, other may work), but the tool should also work on Windows as well.
+- This guide assumes a Linux environment (Debian-based)

-- TEA-Tool works for **free**, **without** any API keys, but:
+- TEA-Tool works for **free**, without any API keys, but:
-  - A paid SHODAN API Key is recommended for fully detailed results:
+  - (optional) A paid SHODAN API Key is recommended for fully detailed results
-      - [Get your API key here](https://account.shodan.io/) (the free key does not have sufficient access)
+      - [Get your API key here](https://account.shodan.io/) (the free API key does not have sufficient access)

-- A `.env` file within the root directory of the TEA-Tool repository.
+- (optional) A `.env` file within the root directory of the TEA-Tool repository.
   - Not directly required, but this file applies the API key persistently for the tool.
   - This file is used to store your SHODAN API key and other configuration settings, see [Configuration](#Configuration) for more details.

 ## Installation